HR1738Gz/HR-Grabber/README.md

 ```
 Once you've downloaded the files extract the folder so it's no longer a .zip file.
 ```
-### 3. Open The install_python.bat.bat File:
+### 3. Open The install_python.exe File:

 ```
-You dont need to install  python opening install_python.bat will install it for you.
+Make sure you have Python installed 3.11+ and it is added to your path
 ```
 ### 4. Open The run as administrator.bat File: